 My sore throat turned into neutropenic sepsis.
 Call your hospital straight away if you have an infection to check if you need help.

-Chemotherapy can affect your memory and make it difficult to concentrate.
+Chemotherapy can affect your memory and make it difficult to concentrate, sometimes called brain fog.
 It may last longer than the treatment but should improve over time.

 With chemo brain you just have to explain why you’re a bit forgetful and slow.

 Some drugs can make you lose feeling in your fingers and toes, or give you pins and needles or sometimes pain.
 Changing your drug doses can help with this, so talk to your nurse or doctor.
 We have more information about nerve damage (peripheral neuropathy).

 Sex may be difficult because you don’t feel well, are too tired, or just don’t feel like it.
 Sometimes, the drugs you’re taking can affect your hormones, so if you have symptoms that are bothering you, speak to your doctor or nurse.